Balde History, Family Crest & Coats of Arms

 The surname Balde was first found in the city of Cremona, which lies just south of Milan.
 The earliest records of the family lie here with the Baldesio family in the 8th century.

-Important Dates for the Balde family
+Early History of the Balde family

 This web page shows only a small excerpt of our Balde research.
 More information is included under the topic Early Balde History in all our PDF Extended History products and printed products wherever possible.